 This is because data breaches have become a big concern in recent years.
 When malicious parties access such data, it compromises your clients and employees.

-There are numerous data protection regulations to prevent such scenarios, such as HIPAA, GDPR, and CCPA.
+There are numerous data protection regulations to prevent such scenarios, such as HIPAA, GDPR, CCPA, CPRA or PCI.
 Failure to comply with relevant industry regulations exposes your brand to breaches and non-compliance fines.

 As you put in place compliance measures, cloud backup storage will be an invaluable asset.
 It ensures that your data is stored in multiple data centers and under the best protection from cyber threats, natural disasters, and internal threats.

 Storing data on the internet may seem scary, especially considering the increasing risks of cyber threats.

 Suppose you can store your files in a hard drive and keep it offline permanently.
 Even still, your data remains susceptible to hackers.
 Should they access your data, they can delete, alter, or ask for a ransom to restore your access.

 On top of this, hard drives also have hardware issues that can cause data corruption or loss.
 If these incidents occur, you'll not have an alternative data reserve.

 Beyond offering multiple backups of your data, cloud backup storage providers also encrypt your files.
 This means the files are scrambled into a string of unreadable code.
 They’ll issue you with an encryption key that makes the data readable.

 So, the cloud backup provider will store your data in multiple locations under the best possible security frameworks.
 However, should a data center be breached, you have other backups to use, and the hacker will not be able to make sense of the data without the encryption key.

 Each year, weather disasters hit different parts of the world.
 On top of the death, injuries, and damage they bring, such events have a significant economic impact.